-“I realized how my own self-esteem, confidence and self worth as a woman returned when I could look in the mirror and see my whole physical being once again.
-I was my healing, a rebirth and a godsend.”
+“I realized how my own self-esteem, confidence and self worth as a woman returned when I could look in the mirror and see my whole “physical” being once again.
+It was my healing, a restoration in body mind and spirit.”

 With the help of members of NAWBO (National Association of Women Business Owners), My Hope Chest was formed and became a 501c3 in December of 2003, and is the only “national” breast reconstruction organization working to help “uninsured” and under insured women heal completely.

 Thoughts from the Founder

 “I have never questioned why I got cancer, I honestly believe I was destined to start My Hope Chest.
 Seeing “pink ribbons” everywhere, the “awareness” of the disease and the magnitude of the dollars that breast cancer raised, I believed the support and funding was there to address this “final step in breast cancer treatment”.
 I thought the program would have been much easier, a no-brainer – alas, I was mistaken.”

 The BIG problem….LACK of AWARENESS.

 Our experience shows that most advocates and donors to “breast cancer organizations” believe every aspect of the disease is covered by the larger few breast cancer charities.
 We wish it were true.
 This misconception and lack of awareness for the need to help survivors with breast reconstruction has kept My Hope Chest under the radar.
 Thankfully, nearly 10 years since My Hope Chest began, the problem is getting press.